 “Pretty good.”
 Suzie watched Jill pull a sandwich from her lunchbox.
 (This is Jill’s turn to speak, she should be the subject of the tag.
 In this case, Suzie has the verb in “Suzie watched,” so Suzie is the subject.
 Make sense?)

 “Did you pass that chem test?”
 Jill took half of Suzie’s brownie while she asked her friend.
 (Here, Suzie is asking the question, so she again needs to be the subject with the verb.
 Here it is “Jill took” and it even says Suzie “asked her friend,” but because Jill is the subject, it sounds like Jill said it.
-This confuses readers.
-Give each person their own line to respond.)
+This confuses readers.)

 When it comes to dialogue tags, use “said,” or “asked,” as much as possible.
-To add variety, it is tempting use words like “assured” or “joked” or “informed.”
+“Said” is considered a non-word that your brain doesn’t actually read.
+It is skimmed over and understood and doesn’t halt the flow of conversation.
+However, using other dialogue tags causes the reader to have to slow down and “read” the words instead of “understanding” them.
+So, use “said” to keep the pace in your dialogue.
+To add variety, it is tempting to use words like “assured” or “joked” or “informed.”
 It was used widely in an older style of writing that contemporary English says is redundant.
-That’s why some argue that the only tags to be used are “said,” “asked,” and maybe replied, or stated.
+That’s why some argue that the only tags to be used are “said,” “asked,” and maybe “replied,” or “stated.”

 “Why did the chicken cross the road?” he joked.